Indemnity Escrows and Other Payment Guarantees

 In essence, an escrow is a segregated account that the parties to an M&A transaction often use for securing payment of their indemnification obligations, where the funds deposited in the account are held by a third party, whether an escrow agent, a trustee or a depositary.
 An indemnification escrow is typically funded by setting aside and depositing a portion of the cash payable as purchase price with a third party (whether into an escrow account, a trust or a security deposit).

 Among the main terms and conditions of the escrow agreement often negotiated with the escrow agent are those regarding the distribution of funds or payments arising from indemnification claims and the rules applicable to the investment of escrowed funds.
 The parties will want to ensure that the escrow agent has a clear set of rules for the distribution of funds and the escrow agent will want to be released from any liability that may arise therefrom, for which the escrow agent will generally require either a joint written instruction by the parties, or a final decision of a court, arbitral panel, or other third party with authority over the underlying issue, prior to releasing any funds in the escrow.
-For such purposes, the parties shall agree on the applicable instructions, notices and other procedural rules for the release of funds, including upon expiration of the escrow period.
+For such purposes, the parties must agree on the applicable instructions, notices and other procedural rules for the release of funds, including upon expiration of the escrow period.

 Additionally, the parties often have to consider if there will be a single or separate escrow accounts covering different risks.
-The latter may be used when there are various specified identified material, guaranteed obligations or when the escrow will also cover post-closing adjustments agreed under the transaction agreement.
+The latter may be used when there are various specified material, guaranteed obligations or when the escrow will also cover post-closing adjustments agreed under the transaction agreement.
 The indemnified party will often prefer one account to have more funds available to collect the applicable claims against the indemnifying party, regardless of the underlying indemnification event, while the indemnifying party will usually prefer separate escrow accounts to isolate exposure of the amount in escrow and provide for separate escrow release dates.
 These considerations by the parties may also arise depending on the agreement of different release dates of the applicable indemnification obligations or other obligations guaranteed by the escrowed funds.

 Selecting the escrow agent